-Core Strategy DPD

-Proposals Map and Site Allocations DPD

-Health and Education Area Action Plan

-Southern Hillingdon Area Action Plan
+Core Strategy DPD Proposals Map and Site Allocations DPD Health and Education Area Action Plan Southern Hillingdon Area Action Plan

-- 2.9 The work on the above documents began in August 2005 with the preferred options public consultation in October-November 2005.
-These documents were approved by the full Council on 16th March 2006 for formal submission to the Secretary of State in August 2006. - 2.10 Revised guidance on the preparation of a Core Strategy issued by the Department for Communities and Local Government (DCLG) in August 2006, has necessitated revisions to the draft Core Strategy: Preferred Options document.
+- 2.8 The work on the above documents began in August 2005 with the preferred options public consultation in October-November 2005.
+These documents were approved by the full Council on 16th March 2006 for formal submission to the Secretary of State in August 2006. - 2.9 Revised guidance on the preparation of a Core Strategy issued by the Department for Communities and Local Government (DCLG) in August 2006, has necessitated revisions to the draft Core Strategy: Preferred Options document.
 These revisions were approved for consultation purposes by Cabinet on 12th December 2006.
+The changes to the Core Strategy: Preferred Options required a review of the timetable for formal submission of the DPDs.
+The Draft Health and Education Area Action Plan was withdrawn as a DPD following the Cabinet decision on 12th December 2006.
+Key background data, policy intentions and all of the site specific proposals would be integrated into the Revised Core Strategy: Preferred Options and the Site Allocations DPD.
+The revised LDS December 2006 reflects this change. - 2.10 The Revised Core Strategy preferred options consultation took place between 7 February and 26 March 2007.
+The response to the consultation was reported to the Council's Cabinet in April 2007.
+Following discussions with Government Office for London, an Addendum to the Revised Core Strategy was reported to the Council's Cabinet and approved for consultation purposes in July 2007. - 2.11 Changes to PPS 12 in June 2008 necessitated revisions to Hillingdon's LDS.
+In addition, Government Office for London requested that the Core Strategy be revised to take account of the further expansion at Heathrow.
+The main changes to the LDS include the preparation of a specific DPD for the Heathrow area and that the Southern Hillingdon Area Action Plan and Uxbridge Area Action Plan are to be integrated into the Core Strategy which will include strategic development sites.
+A revised LDS was approved by the Council's Cabinet in December 2008.
+The GLA approved the LDS in April 2009. - 2.12 In 2009, the Government announced its support for a 3rd Runway at Heathrow.
+The implications of a 3rd Runway have prompted further revisions to the Core Strategy which have in turn resulted in a minor revision to the public consultation now scheduled for February/ March 2010. - 2.13 The provisional dates for submission remain unchanged and are scheduled for: - Core Strategy DPD and Proposals Map November 2010.

-The changes to the Core Strategy: Preferred Options have required a review of the timetable for formal submission of the DPDs.
-Revised Core Strategy preferred options consultation took place from 7th February to 26th March 2007.
-Hillingdon's Core Strategy timetable is also effected by the Heathrow 3rd runway consultation as the outcome of the consultation will have to be considered by the Core Strategy. - 2.11 The provisional dates of submission for the Core Strategy, Proposals Map, Site Allocations DPD, and the Southern Hillingdon Area Action Plan are now scheduled for November 2010 to July 2011. - 2.12 The Draft Health and Education Area Action Plan has been withdrawn as a Development Plan Document following the Cabinet decision on 12th December 2006.
+- Development Management Policies DPD and Site Allocations DPD July 2011. - Heathrow Area Action Plan December 2012. - 2.14 The Draft Health and Education Area Action Plan has been withdrawn as a Development Plan Document following the Cabinet decision on 12th December 2006.
 Key background data, policy intentions and all of the site specific proposals have been integrated into the revised Core Strategy: Preferred Options and the Site Allocations Development Plan Document.
-The revised LDS December 2006 reflects this change.
+The revised LDS 2006 reflects this change.